 Surgery for Retinoblastoma

-Eye cancer specialists at Hassenfeld Children's Hospital of New York at NYU Langone use enucleation, or eye removal surgery, to treat retinoblastoma tumors that fill more than two-thirds of the eye.
+Eye cancer specialists at Hassenfeld Children’s Hospital at NYU Langone use enucleation, or eye removal surgery, to treat retinoblastoma tumors that fill more than two-thirds of the eye.
 This procedure is performed in part because these tumors are more likely to spread to other parts of the body.
 Sometimes, when a large retinoblastoma tumor causes a blind and painful eye, saving the eye is not an option, and an enucleation is performed using general anesthesia.

 Fortunately, surgery to remove the eye decreases the risk of cancer spreading to other parts of the body and typically cures the cancer.